 No registration required.
 Children sign up for a 15-20 minute slot at the Children’s Desk when they arrive.

 What is it?
-The Reading Education Assistance Dogs (R.E.A.D.) program improves children’s reading and communication skills by employing a powerful method: reading to a dog.
+The Read with a Dog program improves children’s reading and communication skills by employing a powerful method: reading to a dog.
 But not just any dog.
-R.E.A.D. dogs are registered therapy animals who volunteer with their owner/handlers as a team, going to schools, libraries and many other settings as reading companions for children.
+Read dogs are registered therapy animals who volunteer with their owner/handlers as a team, going to schools, libraries and many other settings as reading companions for children.

 But why dogs?
 Learning to read is sometimes frustrating or intimidating for children.
 Animals are the ideal reading companions because they help increase relaxation and lower blood pressure, listen attentively, and do not judge, or laugh, or criticize.
 They allow children to proceed at their own pace and the experience is less intimidating than reading aloud in front of classmates or adults.